CMSgov/dpc-static-site/common/docsV1.md

 You can create multiple access tokens with the same valid JWT.
 However, once your access token expires, you will likely need to generate a new JWT using the JWT Tool to refresh your access token.

 ### Obtain a bearer_token
-To obtain your bearer_token, set your access_token returned in the previous step as your bearer_token.
+To obtain your bearer_token, set your access_token returned in the previous section as your bearer_token.
 You will need to set the "{access_token value}" from the previous response as a header in most of your API calls preceded by the word Bearer and a space.

 As access tokens expire, you will need to generate new tokens.
 You will not need to create new JWT’s to create a new access token, unless you are making a call with a different client token or public key.

-### Sample Javascript Code to create a JWT and obtain an Access Token
+### Sample JavaScript code to create a JWT and obtain an access token

 <pre class="highlight"><code>const jsrsasign = require('jsrsasign')
 const fetch = require('node-fetch')